rclone/rclone/docs/content/docs.md

 It is also possible to specify a "timetable" of limits, which will cause certain limits to be applied at certain times.
-To specify a timetable, format your entries as "WEEKDAY-HH:MM,BANDWIDTH WEEKDAY-HH:MM,BANDWIDTH..." where:
+To specify a timetable, format your entries as `WEEKDAY-HH:MM,BANDWIDTH WEEKDAY-HH:MM,BANDWIDTH...` where:
-WEEKDAY is optional element.
+`WEEKDAY` is optional element.
 It could be written as whole world or only using 3 first characters.
-HH:MM is an hour from 00:00 to 23:59.
+`HH:MM` is an hour from 00:00 to 23:59.

 An example of a typical timetable to avoid link saturation during daytime working hours could be: